 In partnership with the Native Council of Prince Edward Island, the Confederacy of Mainland Mi’kmaq’s - Mi’kmaw Conservation Group and Bringing Youth Towards Equality (BYTE) Empowering Youth, ACIC and NCGC will provide 100 young Canadian indigenous youth opportunities to develop international experience.

-To be eligible for the International Youth Internship Program, you must:
+To be eligible for the International Aboriginal Youth Internship Initiative, you must:

 - be a Canadian citizen or a permanent resident

-- be a post-secondary graduate—graduate of a degree or diploma program from a university, college, post-secondary school of technology, post-secondary institute or a CEGEP (collège d'enseignement général et professionnel) (By August 2016)
+- not be a post-secondary graduate—graduate of a degree or diploma program from a university, college, post-secondary school of technology, post-secondary institute or a CEGEP (collège d'enseignement général et professionnel)

 - have not previously participated in an internship within the Global Affairs IYIP initiative (formerly CIDA and DFATD)

 - be legally entitled to work in Canada

 Job postings will be available in summer 2018.

 We regret that ACIC was not successful in obtaining funding from Global Affairs Canada for the upcoming round of IYIP.

 To keep up date on Canadian organizations that have received funding to implement international internships, however, we encourage you to check frequently the following webpage for a list of available internships: www.international.gc.ca.